 For 90 percent of all technical rescue incidents, the total response time for the arrival of the firstdue unit, staffed with 3 firefighters and 1 officer, shall be: 7 minutes in all areas.
 The first-due unit shall be capable of: establishing command; sizing up to determine if a technical rescue response is required; requesting additional resources; and providing basic life support to any victim without endangering response personnel.

 For 90 percent of all technical rescue incidents, the total response time for the arrival of the ERF, staffed with 13 firefighters and officers including the technical response team, shall be: 22 minutes in all areas.
 The ERF shall be capable of appointing a site safety officer; establishing patient contact; staging and apparatus set up; providing technical expertise, knowledge, skills, and abilities during technical rescue incidents; and providing first responder medical support.

-RAFM F&ES baseline statements reflect actual performance during 2018 to 2022.
+RAFM F&ES baseline statements reflect actual performance during 2019 to 2023.
 RAFM F&ES does not rely on the use of automatic aid or mutual aid from neighboring F&ES departments to provide its ERF complement of personnel.
 RAFM F&ES actual baseline service level performance is as follows:

-For 90 percent of all technical rescue incidents, the total response time for the arrival of the firstdue unit, staffed with 3 firefighters and 1 officer, is: 5 minutes and 43 seconds.
+For 90 percent of all technical rescue incidents, the total response time for the arrival of the firstdue unit, staffed with 3 firefighters and 1 officer, is: 5 minutes and 57 seconds.
 The first-due unit is capable of: establishing command; sizing up to determine if a technical rescue response is required; requesting additional resources; and providing basic life support to any victim without endangering response personnel.

-The RAFM F&ES did not have sufficient technical rescue incidents, which required an ERF to be assembled for 2018-2022, to provide reliable data.
+The RAFM F&ES did not have sufficient technical rescue incidents, which required an ERF to be assembled for 2019-2023, to provide reliable data.
 There are therefore no baseline service level performance statements provided for the first-due unit or the effective response force in this CRA/SOC.

-90th Perc (All Risk Level s) Technical Rescue - 90th Percentile Times - Baseline Performance 2018- 2022 2022 2021 2020 2019 2018 Alarm Handling Pick-up to Dispatch Urban 00:58 00:52 00:56 00:56 00:35 00:59 Turnout Time Turnout Time 1st Unit Urban 00:57 00:54 00:57 00:47 00:49 00:58 Travel Time Travel Time 1st Unit Distribution Urban 04:20 03:11 04:15 04:05 03:01 04:03 Total Total Response Time 1st Urban - 05:43 04:49 05:41 05:25 04:21 05:24 Response Time Unit on Scene Distribution n=35 n=3 n=12 n=4 n=2 n=14
+(All Risk Level s) Technical Rescue - 90th Percentile Times - Baseline Performance 2019- 2023 2023 2022 2021 2020 2019 Alarm Handling Pick-up to Dispatch Urban 00:57 00:57 00:52 00:56 00:56 00:35 Turnout Time Turnout Time 1st Unit Urban 00:57 00:58 00:54 00:57 00:47 00:49 Travel Time Travel Time 1st Unit Distribution Urban 04:16 04:39 03:11 04:15 04:05 03:01 Total Response Total Response Time 1st Unit on Urban 05:57 06:32 04:49 05:41 05:25 04:21 Time Unit on Scene Distribution n=34 n=13 n=3 n=12 n=4 n=2